walmartlabs/concord-website/training/includes/concord-1-beginner-4-details.md

 What other Concord DSL configuration to reuse.

 - Advanced usage
+- JAR archive of other project
-- Powerful for reuse of complex flows, forms and profiles
+- Powerful for reuse of
+  - Complex flows
+  - Scripts
+  - Forms
+  - Profiles

 ## Dependencies